Messaging protocol & Bot side API's

 incomming event

 The postback is a background event.
-It could be visible, if there is a title
+It could be visible, if there is a title attribute.

 {"sender":{"id":"<USER_ID>"},"recipient":{"id":"<CHANNEL_ID>"},"timestamp":1458692752478,"mid": "<unique event identification>","pass_thread_control":{"new_owner_app_id": "<TARGET_APP_ID>","previous_owner_app_id": "<PREVIOUS_APP_ID>","metadata": "<OPTIONAL_STRING_PAYLOAD>"},"context": {"timestamp": 129392434398// if the app is subscribed to shared context updates}}